sebw/Automate-AAP2/README.md

 But as your automation footprint grows, the few clicks become a large amount of clicks.
 You might also end up wondering if a job is still really needed or not.
 Who owns it anyway?

-As any platform you need governance (who can do what and when):
+As any platform you need governance, with best practices such as:

 - a solid RBAC model (which AAP has)
 - a scalable and flexible platform (which AAP is)